slightlytyler/react-svg-icons/Readme.md

 # React SVGcon

-Use SVGs as icons
+Use SVGs as icons.

 ## Usage

 `npm install react-svgcon --save`

-With webpack [raw-loader]() setup to handle the icon svg's usage should look like:
+With webpack [raw-loader](https://github.com/webpack/raw-loader) setup to handle the icon svg's usage should look like:

 ``` javascript
 import Icon from 'react-svgcon';